bezdomniy/iliathoughts/content/posts/raytracer.md

 Let me know what you think.
 Code is available on my <a href="https://github.com/bezdomniy/graphics/tree/master/rayTracer">Github</a>.
 Let me know if you have any tips for me.

+EDIT: If it doesn't run, please clear your cache.
+I messed up the http headers the first time I pushed this and the wasm module cache never expires... so if you ran the site previously it won't update.

 <!DOCTYPE HTML>
 <html>
 <script id="jsscript" src="/js/RayTracer.wasm.js"></script>